digitallinguistics/data-format/CONTRIBUTING.md

     - The schemas are located in `schemas/yaml`.
 Do not update the schemas in `schemas/json`, or your changes will be overwritten.

     - The schemas use the [JSON Schema format][5] to describe how data should be structured.
 See the [latest version of the JSON Schema][11] for more details.

+    - Update the `"description"` field of any schemas that you change, as needed.

     - Increment the version number of any schemas that you update, following [semantic versioning][6].